 Before we get into the best kite spots in Europe here are a few reasons why you should be kitesurfing European style:

 - If, like two thirds of our readers, you are based in Europe it means cutting out the expense of long haul flights.
 This is also better for the environment!

 - Europe is very easy to get around by air, road or rail.
 Road trip anyone?

-- Culture: Paris, Berlin, Rome, London etc may be culture capitals but almost any destination in Europe has more culture then you can shake your kite bar at.
+- Culture: Paris, Berlin, Rome, London etc may be culture capitals but almost any destination in Europe has more culture than you can shake your kite bar at.

 - Food: From English fish and chips to Greek souvlaki and French fine dining to Spanish tapas, the variety and quality is outstanding.